After your scaling and root planing has been completed (DEEP CLEANING):

 You may eat as tolerated after the numbness has worn off.
 Avoid sticky, hard (such as ice cubes, nuts, popcorn, chips), brittle, spicy, highly seasoned, or acidic foods in your diet.
 Foods such as soups, pasta, scrambled eggs, mashed potatoes, macaroni & cheese, etc. are best.
 Be sure to maintain adequate nutrition and drink plenty of fluids.

-Avoid smoking 7-14 days following the deep cleaning procedures, as smoking will delay the healing of your gums.
+Avoid smoking 7-14 days following the deep cleaning procedure, as smoking will delay the healing of your gums.
 In addition, please strongly consider quitting smoking.

 How can I maintain this at Home?